Awards and Recognitions

 Faculty in the News

-Dr. Julie Nangia's research on cooling caps to prevent hair loss during chemotherapy was featured in the news, including in the New York Times, USA Today, Reuters, the Houston Chronicle and many other media outlets.
-Read Baylor's news media mentions in this week's Faculty in the News.
+Autism research led by Dr. Robin Kochel was featured on KPRC news.
+Check out these and other media mentions in this week's Faculty in the News.
 Interested in science news?
 Read the latest in From the Labs.